 Larch

 Every now and then, as the light begins to fade and the sun sets, conditions are just right and a thick fog decends on a landscape local to me.
-This rough and cluttered hilltop is a former 18th century Larch plantation, felled during the Second World War to meet the timber shortages.
-What remains are small groupings, new volunteers and singles standing alone.
-When caught out on this high ground in rapidly diminishing light and visibility one feels disorientated and a background anxiety builds as a childlike fear of being lost sets in.
-At times such as these I find myself anthropomorphising the larch trees like characters in a story.
-They become friends in the fog and the unique form of each tree acts as a way marker guiding me back to the safety of the car before darkness falls.
-The few times I have been fortunate to witness these conditions I have had my camera with me.
+This rough and cluttered hilltop is a former 18th century Larch plantation which was felled during the Second World War to meet the timber shortages.
+What remains are small groupings, new volunteers and single stand alone trees.
+When out hiking on this high ground and caught out with rapidly diminishing light and visibility, one begins to feel disorientated.
+A background anxiety builds as a childlike fear of being lost sets in.
+At times such as these I find myself anthropomorphising these larch trees as if they are familiar characters in a story.
+They become friends in the fog and the unique form of each tree acts as a way marker, guiding me back to the safety of the car before darkness falls.
+The few times I have been fortunate to experience these conditions I have had my camera with me.